Big Data: 70 Amazing Free Data Sources You Should Know for 2020Tuesday, July 02, 2019

 - Wikipedia Database: Wikipedia offers free copies of all available content to interested users.

 - FiveThirtyEight: It is a website that focuses on opinion poll analysis, politics, economics, and sports blogging.
-The data and code on Github is behind the stories and interactives at FiveThirtyEight.
+The data and code on Github are behind the stories and interactives at FiveThirtyEight.

 - Google Scholar: Google Scholar is a freely accessible web search engine that indexes the full text or metadata of scholarly literature across an array of publishing formats and disciplines.
 It includes most peer-reviewed online academic journals and books, conference papers, theses and dissertations, preprints, abstracts, technical reports, and other scholarly literature, including court opinions and patents.